jeremymv2/compliance-flo/README.md

 In the future, Chef Compliance may include remediation recipes, but for now it does not.
 You will need to create those yourself.
 Some possible resources that you can quickly leverage can be found on Supermarket: https://supermarket.chef.io/cookbooks?utf8=✓&q=hardening&platforms%5B%5D=

 ## Allowing Exceptions
 You may discover that some Applications were built insecurely and break if certain hardening is applied.
-If that is the case, you can create an array attribute which lists the CIS sections that should not be enforced.
+If that is the case, you can create an array attribute which lists the CIS Control sections that should not be enforced.

 ```ruby
 default['hardening_exceptions'] = ['1.2.3','1.4.1',...]